Australia and Cuba have long enjoyed friendly relations. Formal diplomatic relations were established in 1989.

 The Republic of Cuba consists of the island of Cuba (westernmost of the Greater Antilles), the Isla de la Juventud (Isle of Youth) and 1,600 small offshore islands.
 Cuba is the largest island in the West Indies, lying at the entrance to the Gulf of Mexico (to the north-west) and bounded by the Caribbean Sea (to the south and west) and the Atlantic Ocean (to the north-east).
 Cuba lies around 145 km north of Jamaica and, a similar distance south of Key West in Florida in the United States.
 Cuba also has a 29 km land border in the south-east where the United States has a leased area at Guantánamo Bay, but Cuba retains sovereignty.
 Cuba, the largest country of the insular Caribbean, in terms of both extent and population, covers 109,886 sq. km or about 45% of the total surface area of the Antilles.

 The native Amerindian population of Cuba began to decline after the European discovery of the island by Christopher Columbus in 1492 and following its development as a Spanish colony during the next several centuries.
 Large numbers of African slaves were imported to work the coffee and sugar plantations.
-US intervention during the Spanish-American War in 1898 assisted the Cubans in overthrowing Spanish rule and the 1901 Platt Amendment to the Cuban constitution authorized the US to intervene in Cuba in the event of instability.
+US intervention during the Spanish-American War in 1898 assisted the Cubans in overthrowing Spanish rule and the 1901 Platt Amendment to the Cuban constitution authorised the US to intervene in Cuba in the event of instability.
 The Treaty of Paris established Cuban independence from the US in 1902 after which the island experienced a string of governments mostly dominated by the military and corrupt politicians.
 In the years following independence, Cuba saw significant economic development but was often ruled by military figures who obtained or remained in power by force.

 On 1 January 1959, after a three-year guerrilla campaign led by Fidel Castro, Ernesto 'Che' Guevara and Camilo Cienfuegos, the dictatorship of General Fulgencio Batista was overthrown.
 President Castro declared Cuba a socialist state on 16 April 1961, his iron rule holding the subsequent regime together for nearly five decades.
 He pursued close relations with the Soviet Union and for the next 30 years Cuba received substantial economic and military assistance from the USSR, estimated at US$5.6 billion annually, which kept Cuba's economy afloat and enabled it to maintain a large military establishment.
 Cuba's communist revolution, with Soviet support, was exported throughout Latin America and Africa during the 1960s, 1970s, and 1980s, and relations between Cuba and the West, especially the United States, deteriorated.
 Fidel Castro stepped down as president in February 2008 in favour of his younger brother Raúl Castro.